-- ☑ Uses policies, curriculum, or trained instructors - and other advocates to support magnet schools, - $\hfill\square$ Increases cultural fluency, competency, and interaction. - differentiated instruction, or targeted interventions. - □ Provides school enrollment choices.

-- □ Increases graduation rates. - $\hfill\square$ Increases access to effective and diverse teachers.
+merent aspects of integrated learning environments listed below are part of that strategy. ☑ Uses policies, curriculum, or trained instructors ☐ Increases cultural fluency, competency, and and other advocates to support magnet schools, interaction. differentiated instruction, or targeted interventions. ☐ Increases graduation rates. ☐ Provides school enrollment choices. ☐ Increases access to effective and diverse teachers

 Narrative description of this strategy.
 Based on your description below someone reading your plan should understand what you are proposing to do, why you are doing it, and be able to recognize it if they see it.
 For example, explain what this activity will look like, what will be taught, which students will participate, how students are selected, intended outcomes for students, what will be assessed, how instruction will be delivered, and where will this take place.
 Southwest Collaborative students will be brought together through an innovative course structure that combines online learning with face to face instruction.
 These courses will serve as preparatory classes for the collaborative Summer College program (1.1).
 In this course structure students will be on their own campus completing coursework and interacting with classmates online with the exception of one full day per month all students will be brought together at one individual site for unique learning opportunities.